 - Spring NSOs are one-day events.

-- There is no overnight housing option for Spring NSO sessions because our current students are living in the residence halls during the summer.
+- There is no overnight housing option for Spring NSO sessions because our current students are living in the residence halls during the semester.

 - You will enroll in courses during your NSO.